Why Study Real Estate Development and Design?

 The MRED+D Program

-The MRED+D covers the fundamentals of real estate markets, finance, urban economics, property and land use law, project feasibility analysis, and the details of the urban development process.
+Our MRED+D incorporates finance and innovative design to prepare real estate development professionals to build sustainable, equitable, and prosperous cities.
+Our curriculum covers the fundamentals of real estate markets, finance, urban economics, property and land use law, project feasibility analysis, and the details of the urban development process.
 But we include ‘design’ in the degree’s name for a reason.
 The MRED+D program goes beyond tradition, to link real estate to the world of design based on two convictions.
 One is that successful real estate development requires excellence in urban design, planning, and sustainability.
 The other is that design thinking – the iterative process of problem finding, prototyping solutions, and iterative critique – is fundamental to producing the most valued and valuable real estate projects.

 UC Berkeley's Competitive Edge